FEATURE FILMS MADE IN VANCOUVER

 THE SUPREME KID (1975; w./d.
 Peter Bryant) with Frank Moore, Jim Henshaw, Don Granberry, Helen Shaver.
 A pair of young drifters (Moore, Henshaw) meet a would-be bandit (Granberry), and the trio go on a search for adventure that includes a liberating encounter with a hippie girl (Shaver).
 Anticipating the anxieties of Generation X, Simon Fraser University Film Workshop graduate Bryant made his feature debut with this independent road movie shot on Vancouver streets and the highways and byways of B.C.'s Lower Mainland.

 CERTAIN FURY (1985; Stephen Gyllenhaal) with Tatum O'Neal, Irene Cara, Nicholas Campbell, Peter Fonda.
-Escaping police custody, a young streetwalker (O'Neal) and an uptown auto thief (Cara) bond while on the run in New York City.
+Escaping police custody, a young streetwalker (O'Neal) and an uptown doctor's daughter (Cara) bond while on the run in Westminster, Conn.
 Inspired by 1958's The Defiant Ones, director Gyllenhaal told a tale of urban female felons.
 His debut feature, it was made for U.S. exploitation studio New World Pictures in Vancouver's streets, sewers and marinas.